ADE String Chains and Mirror Symmetry: Mirror Symmetry

 Last but not least, the theta function in (\ref{eq:mirrorcurve}) is the genus $2$ theta function.
 The genus $g$ theta function is defined as follows

 where $\Omega$ is an element of the Siegel upper half plane

 Equation (\ref{eq:mirrorcurve}) defines a conic fibration over the abelian surface $\mathbb{C}^2/(\mathbb{Z}^2 \oplus \Omega \mathbb{Z}^2)$ with discriminant being the genus $(r+1)N +1$ curve $F^{\textrm{open}} = 0$, and $u$ and $v$ are sections of suitable line bundles over the abelian surface.
 The curve $F^{\textrm{open}}=0$ is also known as \textit{mirror curve}.
+It defines a hypersurface in the ambient space $\mathbb{C}^2/(\mathbb{Z}^2 \oplus \Omega \mathbb{Z}^2)$ spanned by $(z_1,z_2)$.
+From this perspective, the total ambient space of the non-compact Calabi-Yau 3-fold is given by $\mathbb{C}^2/(\mathbb{Z}^2 \oplus \Omega \mathbb{Z}^2) \times \mathbb{C}^* \times \mathbb{C}^*$ with coordinates $(u,v,z_1,z_2)$.
 Given the above definitions, our aim in the following sections will be to derive the expression (\ref{eq:mirrorcurve}) from the results obtained in section \ref{sec:ADE}.
 Note that the main difference to \ref{sec:ADE} is the fact that the base of the elliptic fibration is the blow-up of an affine ADE singularity (in the present case affine A-type) instead of the ordinary one and thus contains an elliptic curve itself.
 This modification leads to an emerging little string theory in the remaining six dimensions upon compactification of F-theory on the Calabi-Yau $X_{(r+1,N)}$.
 This has far reaching implications for dualities between quantum field theories in six and five dimensions and we shall devote the next section to their implications for geometry, before turning in the final section to a derivation of (\ref{eq:mirrorcurve}).
 The broader picture developed in section \ref{sec:littlestring} will then also allow us to study the cases with affine $D$ and $E$ base geometry.